Xevion/go-ha/README.md

 ### Run your code

-Keeping with the simplicity that Go is famous for, you don't need a specific environment or docker container to run Gome-Assistant.
+Keeping with the simplicity that Go is famous for, you don't need a specific environment or docker container to run go-ha.
 You just write and run your code like any other Go binary.
 So once you build your code, you can run it however you like — using `screen` or `tmux`, a cron job, a linux service, or wrap it up in a docker container if you like!

-> _❗ No promises, but I may provide a Docker image with file watching to automatically restart gome-assistant, to make it easier to use gome-assistant on a fully managed Home Assistant installation._
+> _❗ No promises, but I may provide a Docker image with file watching to automatically restart go-ha, to make it easier to use go-ha on a fully managed Home Assistant installation._

-## gome-assistant Concepts
+## go-ha Concepts

 ### Overview